 Sports' Premium Funding

-Please see the financial breakdown for our Sports' Premium Funding and the impact the funding has had.
+Please see the financial breakdown for our Sports' Premium Funding and the impact the funding has had and the key information regarding Year 6 swimming ability.
 (Attachments below)

 We use the funding to make additional and sustainable improvements to the quality of physical education, physical activity and sport we offer.